-Considering the status of these brands, it’s no surprise that one element of their excellence is found in the design and components of the blenders that you can’t see, in order to avoid the clunky operation found in lower-end appliances.
-Vitamix excel due to the tampers included with their products; a tamper is a tool crucial for pushing down ingredients in order to accelerate the blending process.
-Blendtec on the other hand, state that their blending cycles are so efficient that they don’t need a tamper in order to set off the crucial mixing motion, and prioritize total power instead.
+Considering the status of these brands, it’s no surprise that both excel in the quality of their design and components.
+The difference is the tampers included with Vitamix products.
+A tamper is a tool crucial for pushing down ingredients in order to accelerate the blending process.
+Blendtec, however, claim that their blending cycles are so efficient that they don’t need a tamper in order to set off the crucial mixing motion, and prioritize total power instead.

 Vitamix vs Blendtec: Power

-Blendtec not only prioritize high power, but have varying levels of speed and pulses in order to make the process nice and simple.
-Blendtec blenders are also far superior to the Vitamix blenders when it comes to supplying their power in a flexible way.
-This is seen in the Professional 750 model, which has six preprogrammed options ready at the touch of a button, meaning you can leave your blender to speed up or slow down without your watchful gaze, and come back to a perfectly blended batter, smoothie or soup.
+Blendtec not only prioritize high power, but almost every one of their blenders have both preprogramed settings and variable speeds in order to make the process nice and simple.
+For example, Blendtec's Professional 750 model has six preprogramed options at the touch of a button, so you can leave your blender to its own devices and come back to a perfectly blended batter, smoothie or soup.

-Vitamix, the more expensive brand overall, certainly don’t struggle when it comes to power either.
-The Ascent A3500 blender has a similar number of blending programs as the Blendtec Professional 750 for ultimate convenience, and also has a programmable timer function if you want to perfect your own recipes, and apply power where you need it.
-On the whole, in the Vitamix product range, this handsfree blending option is harder to come by and appears a lot more frequently in the slightly more affordable Blendtec range.
+Vitamix certainly don’t struggle with power, but there are fewer preprogramed settings and speeds.
+While our beloved Ascent A3500 blender has a similar number of blending programs as the Blendtec Professional 750, as well as a programmable timer function, this handsfree blending option is harder to come by and appears a lot more frequently in the more affordable Blendtec range.